Docker Kubernetes Notes · bacchanalian madness

 • DaemonSet: Ensures that all (or explicitly specified) nodes run a copy of a pod.
 They ensure that a pod is replicated on some or all of the nodes.
 When a new node is added to a Kubernetes cluster, a new pod will be created on that node.
 For example a kube-proxy can run as a pod on every node managed by a daemonSet.
 A daemonset works almost similar to a deployment.
 However the replica count is determined by the number of cluster nodes.

 • StatefulSet: Manages the deployment and scaling of a set of pods, and provides guarantees about the ordering and uniqueness of these pods.
-Similar to deployments, however it provides more stability with regards to names/identifiers.
+Deployments are like running identical workers at a factory (completely interchangeable), while StatefulSets are like running a team where each person has their own specific role and resources (not interchangeable).Similar to deployments, however it provides more stability with regards to names/identifiers.
 Service routes traffic to a specific pod based on labels and names and pods have stable names, individual persistent storage and are ordered unlike in the case of deployments.

 • Headless Service: Allows you to connect directly to a pod while using dns names instead of IP addresses.
 A headless service is created, by specifying “None” as the value for “ClusterIP”.
 They are needed to make StatefulSets work.